-A targeted webinar was carried out in Portuguese with the identified stakeholders.
+Two targeted webinars have been carried out, respectively in Portuguese and Spanish languages, with the identified stakeholders.

-The aim of the webinars was to:
+The aims of the webinars were to:

 - 1) Present AQUA-LIT general aim and results - 2) Introduce the identified stakeholders to the AQUA-LIT Toolbox, with a general explanation of the structure, content, functionalities, and a virtual tour. - 3) Present examples of solutions with potential applicability in their regional context. - 4) Present a summary of the Policy Recommendations. - 5) Direct engagement with the identified stakeholders and gathering of feedback and information.